NicoleSelig/blog-posts/storybook-react-native/storybook-react-native.md

 # Three Reasons to Use Storybook React Native Web for Your Next Project

 I adopted a dog several months ago.
 A roly-poly Shar Pei mix.
 The decision to take him home was easy.
 Navigating the adoption process was not.
 The UX of adopting a dog online is haphazard.
 You find the dog on your pet adoption app, and you send a message to the shelter in the app and leave your phone number.
 The shelter texts you on your phone to tell you that you can’t visit the dog until you fill out an application.
 They give you a link to an application on their website.
-The site is often terrible, due to the shelter’s shoestring budget.
+Due to the shelter's shoestring budget, the site is terrible.
 If you are considering many dogs, you could go through this process several times, filling out applications that are mostly identical to the previous ones.

 ![You can't resist the face!](./images/puppy.jpg)